MohamedAsfar/User_Engagement_Analysis/README.md

 ## Task 3
 #### Are changes in user activity/engagement associated with specific devices or hardware ( mobile phone, tablet computers, desktop computers, etc.) that customers use to read emails and interact with Zilto’s web portal?

-- user activity/engagement associated with specific devices
+- User activity/engagement associated with specific devices

 ![newplot (7)](https://user-images.githubusercontent.com/68263684/108168281-493b9d80-70b4-11eb-9a4c-1c0f30e9b076.png)